-INITIATIVE 2 BOOSTING THE ZERO EMISSIO NS INNOVATION PROGRAMME Description: [MDR-A_01, MDR-A_04] Scope: [MDR-A_02] Boosting decarbonisation of urban bus and rail products by implementing activities related to technologies, equipment and vehicles with battery and hydrogen accumulation, energy efficiency and the reduction of other emissions such as noise, vibration and electromagnetic emissions (EMI/EMC).
+INITIATIVE 2 BOOSTING THE ZERO EMISSIONS INNOVATION PROGRAMME Description: [MDR-A_01, MDR-A_04] Scope: [MDR-A_02] Boosting decarbonisation of urban bus and rail products by implementing activities related to technologies, equipment and vehicles with battery and hydrogen accumulation, energy efficiency and the reduction of other emissions such as noise, vibration and electromagnetic emissions (EMI/EMC).
 To comply with this initiative, CAF has planned various actions, including the promotion of low/zero emission rail transport solutions and the development of a specific plan to reduce scope 3 emissions (product use) by reducing consumption, divided between rail transport and road transport.
-Time horizon [MDR-A_03] e horizon of the Sustainability Master Plan.
-Accordingly, and 2026.
-However, targets have also been set for 2030 and issions.
-Expected Results [MDR-A_04, MDR-T_02] The following main KPIs are used to m • Reduction of CO 2 emissions.
-Scope 3 - 2025: 35.3% - 2026: 40% - 2030: 55% - 2045: Net zero • Taxonomy Alignment (% Turnover) - 2025: 84% - 2026: 84% onitor the initiative and its expected results: 3 (product use) Results Obtained [MDR-A_05] 024: Reduction of Scope 3 emissions (product use): 33.1%; Taxonomy Alignment (Turnover) 82.1% 2023: • Reduction of Scope 3 emissions (product use): 4 • Taxonomy Alignment (Turnover) 80% Goal (absolute or relative) [MDR-T_03] Reference value/Base year Reduction in Scope 3 CO 2 emissions (product use) Relative objective.
-Percentage reduction in scope 3 emissions (product use) measured in CO 2 e/passenger-km) Base year and reference value: 2019 Validated by SBTi [MDR-T_05, MDR-T_06] Based on scientific research [MDR-T_10] Taxonomy Alignment Absolute target, turnover aligned with total turnover of the Group in % Not applicable reference value Scope of target Reduction in Scope 3 CO 2 emissions (product use) Downstream [MDR-T_04] Taxonomy Alignment Own operations Period [MDR-T_07] Annual Methodology and hypothesis Reduction in Scope 3 CO 2 emissions (product use) Please refer to section " 5.3.2 Decarbonisation strategy for information on the methodology. [אס] [חחר-ו Taxonomy alignment More information on the methodology used in section 9.5.
+Time horizon [MDR-A_03] The time horizon is associated with the horizon of the Sustainability Master Plan.
+Accordingly, targets have been set for 2024, 2025 and 2026.
+However, targets have also been set for 2030 and 2045 in terms of reducing scope 3 emissions.
+Expected Results [MDR-A_04, MDR-T_02] The following main KPIs are used to monitor the initiative and its expected results: • Reduction of CO 2 emissions.
+Scope 3 (product use) - 2025: 35.3% - 2026: 40% - 2030: 55% - 2045: Net zero • Taxonomy Alignment (% Turnover) - 2025: 84% - 2026: 84% Results Obtained [MDR-A_05] 2024: Reduction of Scope 3 emissions (product use): 33.1%; Taxonomy Alignment (Turnover) 82.1% 2023: Reduction of Scope 3 emissions (product use): 46.8%; Taxonomy Alignment (Turnover) 80% Goal (absolute or relative) [MDR-T_03] Reference value/Base year Reduction in Scope 3 CO 2 emissions (product use) Relative objective.
+Percentage reduction in scope 3 emissions (product use) measured in CO 2 e/ passenger-km) Base year and reference value: 2019 Validated by SBTi [MDR-T_05, MDR-T_06] Based on scientific research [MDR-T_10] Taxonomy Alignment Absolute target, turnover aligned with total turnover of the Group in % Not applicable reference value Scope of target Reduction in Scope 3 CO 2 emissions (product use) Downstream [MDR-T_04] Taxonomy Alignment Own operations Period [MDR-T_07] Annual Methodology and hypothesis Reduction in Scope 3 CO 2 emissions (product use) Please refer to section " 5.3.2 Decarbonisation strategy " for information on the methodology.
+[MDR-T_08] Taxonomy alignment More information on the methodology used in section 9.5.
 Associated policies [MDR-T_01] Sustainability Policy; Environmental Policy; Ecodesign Policy